Timothy Manning

-Timothy Manning (Irish: Tadhg Ó Mongáin) (November 15, 1909 – June 23, 1989) was an Irish American prelate of the Roman Catholic Church.
-He served as Archbishop of Los Angeles from 1970 to 1985, and was elevated to the cardinalate in 1973.
+Timothy Finbar Manning (Irish: Tadhg Ó Mongáin) (November 15, 1909 – June 23, 1989) was an Irish Catholic prelate who served as Archbishop of Los Angeles from 1970 to 1985.
+He was elevated to the cardinalate in 1973.

 Early life and ministry

 Timothy Manning was born in Ballingeary, Ireland, to Cornelius and Margaret (née Cronin) Manning.
 Originally attending Mungret College in Limerick, he followed a call for priests in the United States and entered St. Patrick Seminary in Menlo Park, California, in 1928.
 Manning was ordained on June 16, 1934, and then furthered his studies at the Pontifical Gregorian University in Rome, obtaining his doctorate in canon law in 1938.

 Upon his return to the States, he did pastoral work in the Archdiocese of Los Angeles, also serving as secretary to Archbishop John Joseph Cantwell from 1938 to 1946.
 Manning was raised to the rank of Privy Chamberlain of His Holiness on April 15, 1943, and later Domestic Prelate of His Holiness on November 17, 1945.
 He became chancellor for the Archdiocese on March 19, 1946.